mit-orcd/orcd-docs-edit/docs/software/julia.md

 If you are unable to use Juliaup and you need a version of Julia that is not pre-installed on the cluster, you can manually download it.

 A complete list of previous Julia versions can be found [here](https://julialang.org/downloads/oldreleases/).
-From this site, copy the link to the tar.gz file that corresponds to the version you need.
+From this site, copy the link to the `.tar.gz` file that corresponds to the version you need.
 Be sure to select the version for a Linux operating system and x86_64 architecture.

-Download the .tar file:
+Download the `.tar.gz` file:
 ```bash
 wget [link to file]
 ```

-Extract the .tar file:
+Extract the `.tar.gz` file:
 ```bash
 tar -xvzf [file name]
 ```